 This document is published in accordance with Section 201 P.L.101-542 as amended by P.O.102-26 the Crime Awareness and Campus Security Act of 1990.
 These local responses are required by the Act.
 All sections refer to Vol. 20 United States Code, 1092.
 District policies in some instances have been paraphrased for brevity.
 Annual crime statistics are prepared by Mt.
-San Jacinto College Campus Security Department and are reviewed by other campus personnel prior to disclosure.
+San Jacinto College Campus Safety Department and are reviewed by other campus personnel prior to disclosure.

 TIMELY WARNING POLICY:

 On occasion you will see timely warning notices describing dangerous incidents or recent crime trends that may threaten persons' personal safety.
-In an effort to keep the college community aware of such incidents, it is our policy to disseminate these notices via campus email, posting notices at bulletin boards and other campus buildings, information on the Campus Security webpage.
+In an effort to keep the college community aware of such incidents, it is our policy to disseminate these notices via campus email, posting notices at bulletin boards and other campus buildings, and/or posting information on the Campus Safety webpage.
 Once all pertinent information relative to the incident is obtained, notices will typically be posted within 48 hours.